Moderna says its COVID-19 shot 93% effective six months after second dose | Business

 Moderna says its COVID-19 shot 93% effective six months after second dose

 Both the Moderna and Pfizer-BioNTech vaccines are based on messenger RNA (mRNA) technology.
-"Our COVID-19 vaccine is showing durable efficacy of 93% through six months, but recognize that the Delta variant is a significant new threat so we must remain vigilant," Moderna Chief Executive Stéphane Bancel said.
+"Our COVID-19 vaccine is showing durable efficacy of 93% through six months, but recognize that the Delta variant is a significant new threat so we must remain vigilant," Bancel said.

-However, a booster dose will be necessary prior to the winter season as antibody levels are likely to wane, Moderna said.
-The comment comes as public health officials across the world debate on whether additional doses are safe, effective and necessary even as they grapple with the fast-spreading Delta variant of the coronavirus.

-The company, however, has not been able to keep pace with the production of much larger rival Pfizer, which expects to manufacture as many as 3 billion doses this year, and expects 2021 sales https://www.reuters.com/business/healthcare-pharmaceuticals/pfizer-raises-estimates-2021-sales-covid-19-vaccine-335-bln-2021-07-28 to top $33.5 billion.
+The company, however, has not been able to keep pace with the much larger Pfizer, which expects to manufacture as many as 3 billion doses this year and 2021 sales https://www.reuters.com/business/healthcare-pharmaceuticals/pfizer-raises-estimates-2021-sales-covid-19-vaccine-335-bln-2021-07-28 to top $33.5 billion.
 Moderna's vaccine was authorized for emergency use in adults in the United States in December and has since been cleared for emergency or conditional use in adults in more than 50 countries.

-The company started the process of filing for full approval with the U.S. Food and Drug Administration in June and expects to finish its submission in August.
-It posted second-quarter sales of $4.4 billion, slightly above expectation of $4.2 billion drawn from 10 analysts polled by Refinitiv.
+The company expects to finish its submission for full approval with the U.S. Food and Drug Administration this month.
+It posted second-quarter sales of $4.4 billion, slightly above expectations of $4.2 billion drawn from 10 analysts polled by Refinitiv.
 Its COVID-19 shot is the firm's first authorized product and sales were just $67 million a year earlier.

 Moderna earned $2.78 billion, or $6.46 a share, beating quarterly expectations of $5.96 a share.